-See your healthcare provider immediately or let them know at your appointment if you have any of these symptoms:
+See your healthcare provider immediately if at any age you have symptoms, such as:

 - Vaginal bleeding after sex

 - Bleeding between periods

 - Vaginal bleeding after menopause

 - Unusual vaginal discharge

 - Continual pain during sex

 National Cancer Screening Register (NCSR)

 The NCSR is a confidential database of cervical test results.
 The NCSR sends letters to invite you to screen and remind you if you are overdue for a test.